-The contingent obligation, prior to the earn-out expiration, to issue Earn-Out Shares to existing Old eFFECTOR option holders falls within the scope of ASC 718, Share-based Compensation, because the option holders were required to continue providing service until the occurrence of the Triggering Event.
-The fair value of the option holder Earn-Out Shares at the consummation date of the Business Combination was approximately \$7.9 million, which was recorded as share-based compensation over the derived service period of 0.36 years following the consummation of the Business Combination.
-For the year ended December 31, 2022 there was approximately \$0.3 million recorded in share-based compensation related to the Earn-Out Shares, and the derived service period was completed as of March 31, 2022, with no additional share-based compensation expense to be recorded.
+The contingent obligation to issue Earn-Out Shares to existing Old eFFECTOR option holders falls within the scope of ASC 718, Share-based Compensation, because the option holders are required to continue providing service until the occurrence of the Triggering Event.
+The fair value of the option holder Earn-Out Shares at the Merger closing date (August 25, 2021) was approximately \$7.9 million, which will be recorded as share-based compensation over the derived service period of 0.36 years following the consummation of the Business Combination.
+For the year ended December 31, 2021, there was approximately \$7.6 million recorded in share-based compensation related to the Earn-Out Shares, with approximately \$0.3 million of unrecognized compensation expense as December 31, 2021, which is expected to be recognized over the remaining derived service period of less than 0.1 years.

-10. License Agreements
+11. License Agreements